 The event was hosted by Uzo Iwobi OBE, with speakers from Windrush Cymru Elders (their current sponsors representative from RWCMD), Black History Patrons, representatives of Betty Campbell MBE (daughter and granddaughter) plus an Empire Windrush soldier John Brock MBE, was programmed to speak but unfortunately was too unwell on the day to take part.
-The Traditional Ancestral Tribute was delivered by Cliff De Pass and presentations by Jane Hutt AM, Deputy Minister & Chief Whip, Vaughan Gething AM, Rt Hon Alun Michael JP, Judge Ray Singh CBE, Councillor Huw Thomas, Leader of Cardiff Council, Vinita Templeton, Director of Public and Immigration Law, Hilary Brown, Gaynor Legall, Chair of CHC, and Dr Adeola Dewis, Heritage Lead for the Windrush Heritage Project, Our Voices, Our Stories, Our History.
+The Traditional Ancestral Tribute was delivered by Cliff De Pass and presentations by Jane Hutt AM, Deputy Minister and Chief Whip, Vaughan Gething AM, Rt Hon Alun Michael JP, Judge Ray Singh CBE, Councillor Huw Thomas, Leader of Cardiff Council, Vinita Templeton, Director of Public and Immigration Law, Hilary Brown, Gaynor Legall, Chair of CHC, and Dr Adeola Dewis, Heritage Lead for the Windrush Heritage Project, Our Voices, Our Stories, Our History.

 Windrush Day encourages communities to celebrate those who came to the UK from Caribbean Islands after a call for people to fulfil the post-war labour shortage.